by Jason Wasserman MD PhD FRCPC

 Pathologists use a system called the Nottingham grading system to divide invasive lobular carcinoma into three levels or grades – 1, 2, and 3.
 The grade is important because grade 2 and grade 3 tumours tend to grow more quickly and are more likely to spread to other parts of the body such as lymph nodes.

 The grade can only be determined after the tumour is examined under the microscope.
-When examining the tumour, pathologists look for the following four microscopic features:
+When examining the tumour, pathologists look for the following three microscopic features:

 The score from each category is added to determine the overall grade as follows:

-Your pathologist will perform a test called immunohistochemistry to see if the cells in the tumour are making ER and PR.
+Pathologists often perform a test called immunohistochemistry to see if the cells in the tumour in invasive lobular carcinoma are making ER and PR.
 This test is often performed on the biopsy sample.
 However, in some situations, it may only be performed after the entire tumour is removed.

 Pathologists determine the ER and PR score by measuring the percentage of tumour cells that have protein in a part of the cell called the nucleus and the intensity of the stain.
 Most reports give a range for the percentage of cells that show nuclear positivity while the intensity is described as weak, moderate, or high.